Photo Credit: Stewart MacLean

 dougdumaisart [at] gmail.com

-Doug Dumais is an emerging photographer based in Charlottetown, Prince Edward Island.
+Doug Dumais is a camera-based artist working in Charlottetown, Prince Edward Island.
 A self-taught artist, Dumais holds a master’s degree in art history from Concordia University (2019).
-He has exhibited at ARTCH Montréal, Galerie La Castiglione, and this town is small, PEI’s artist-run centre.
-His scholarly writing, photography, and poetry have been featured in art publications across Canada and in the United States.
+He has exhibited at The Guild, the City Hall Art Gallery in Ottawa, this town is small, ARTCH Montréal, and Galerie La Castiglione.

 Doug Dumais uses the camera as a tool to facilitate radical acts of noticing and attentiveness.
 He documents locations undergoing drastic changes such as construction sites, eroding shorelines, or public institutions.